Assignment 2 File System

 Implementation

-Implement a bin allocator in kernel/src/allocator/bin.rs
+Implement a bin allocator in kernel/src/allocator/bin.rs.
+Besides being a

 bin-like allocator, the design of the allocator is entirely up to you.
 The